Exploring common and rare diseases genetics with GWAS and NGS

 Skill requirements: Participants should have a good understanding of command-line UNIX (UNIX Fundamentals self-learning module) in order to perform the practical exercises.

-Material requirements: A WiFi-equipped laptop with 3-4GB of RAM, 60GB free hard-disk space You will be given virtual machine images with all softwares and packages needed for this course.
+Material requirements: A WiFi-equipped laptop with 3-4GB of RAM, 60GB free hard-disk space and virtualbox installed.
+You will be given virtual machine images with all softwares and packages needed for this course.

 Application is now closed.

 Deadline for registration and cancellation is set to the 6th of March 2015.

 Genopode Building. classroom is 2020, except Monday morning, which is Auditorium A.

 For administrative questions, please contact firstname.lastname@example.org